They’re Vegan, of Course—It’s an Earth Day Giveaway!

 “It’s official—vegan meatballs are 90% better for the environment and 100% kinder to cows,” says PETA Executive Vice President Tracy Reiman.
 “PETA’s ‘cow’ mascot will moove people to choose plant-powered, planet-protecting vegan meals even after Earth Day festivities are over.”

 Each person who goes vegan saves the lives of 200 animals a year and uses less water, combats deforestation, and shrinks their carbon footprint, as animal agriculture is a major greenhouse-gas producer.
-According to the United Nations, a global shift toward vegan eating is necessary to combat the worst effects of climate change.
+According to the United Nations, a global shift toward vegan eating is vital if we are to combat the worst effects of climate change.

 PETA also notes that people who go vegan reduce their risk of suffering from heart attacks, cancer, and diabetes and help prevent future epidemics and pandemics.
 SARS, swine flu, bird flu, and COVID-19 all stemmed from confining and killing animals for food.